Channel Islands National Park

 A Think Tank Camera Back Pack is a must for this journey.

-We traveled to this photography location several years ago.
-You should plan on hiking a lot at this photography spot.
-The boat will drop you off; then, you are off for about 4 hours to explore and take photos.
-You might see some dolphin friends swimming with you on the boat ride.
-That was the best part.
-It was as if they all wanted to play as they cruised alongside the boat.
+We visited this photography site a few years back.
+Be prepared for extensive hiking at this spot.
+The boat will drop you off, and you’ll have around 4 hours to wander and take photos.
+You might even spot some dolphins accompanying you during the boat ride.
+That was the highlight—watching them playfully glide alongside the boat.

 Ventura Beach Boardwalk. fishing pier in the sunset on the way to Channel Island National Park.